 After one year of employment, fulltime employees are allotted 40 hours of paid vacation which can be taken at any time with two (2) weeks’ notice and approval from management.

-After you have received your initial 40 hours your vacation will renew at the beginning of each calendar year.
+After you have received your initial 40 hours, your vacation will renew at the beginning of each calendar year.
 If you resign or are terminated prior to April 1st of the calendar year any vacation time will be forfeited.
-If your employment is terminated after April 1st of the calendar year you will be paid on a prorated basis for the current year based on seniority date.
+If your employment is terminated after April 1st of the calendar year you will be paid on a prorated basis for the current year based on seniority date and length of service.

+After five (5) years of service, fulltime employees are allotted a second 40 hours of paid vacation which can be taken at any time with two (2) weeks’ notice and approval from management.
+The second period of 40 hours cannot directly precede or follow the first 40 hours of paid vacation, and no employee will be allowed more than a seven ( 7) day period of consecutive vacation unless approval is granted from the Operations Manager.

+Vacation time unused at the end of the calendar year will be paid prior to the closing of the year and will not carry forward into the New Year.

 3-3.
 Sick Days

-Full time employees who have been employed for three (3) years will accrue .75 hours of sick leave each week.
+Full time employees who have been employed for three (3) years will receive 40 hours of paid sick leave on their employment anniversary.
 Sick leave can be taken for an absence due to illness, death of a family member or the birth of a child.
 No other undocumented absences are applicable to paid sick time.
+An employee’s sick time will renew on their anniversary date each year and can carry over from year to year.

 3-4.
-Lactation Breaks

-The Company will provide a reasonable amount of break time to accommodate an employee desiring to express breast milk for the employee's infant child, in accordance with and to the extent required by applicable law.
-The break time, if possible, must run concurrently with rest and meal periods already provided to the employee.
-If the break time cannot run concurrently with rest and meal periods already provided to the employee, the break time will be unpaid, subject to applicable law.

-The Company will make reasonable efforts to provide employees with the use of a room or location other than a toilet stall for the employee to express milk in private.
-This location may be the employee's private office, if applicable.
-The Company may not be able to provide additional break time if doing so would seriously disrupt the Company's operations, subject to applicable law.
-Please consult the HR Manager if you have questions regarding this policy.

-Please advise the HR Manager if you need break time and an area for this purpose.
-Employees will not be discriminated against or retaliated against for exercising their rights under this policy.

-3-5.
 Workers' Compensation

 On-the-job injuries are covered by our Workers' Compensation Insurance Policy, which is provided at no cost to you.
 If you are injured on the job, no matter how slightly, report the incident immediately to your Supervisor.
-Failure to follow Company procedures may affect your ability to receive Workers Compensation benefits.
+Failure to follow Company procedures may affect your ability to receive Workers’ Compensation benefits.

 This is solely a monetary benefit and not a leave of absence entitlement.
 Employees who need to miss work due to a workplace injury must also request a formal leave of absence.
 See the Leave of Absence sections of this handbook for more information.